 Caregivers and other people around the person with depression need to emit positive vibes at all times.
 Remember to celebrate small occasions and successes as this helps everyone to feel better; thus, fight depression.

 Caregivers of persons with depression and Alzheimer’s should also remember to take care of themselves.
-Looking after sick persons is usually not easy.
+Looking after persons with AD is usually not easy.

-If caregivers do not indulge in self-care, they risk experiencing too many frustrations and other negative feelings to a point where they will not be in the right frame of mind to care for the sick person.
+If caregivers do not indulge in self-care, they risk experiencing too many frustrations and other negative feelings to a point where they will not be in the right frame of mind to care for the individual.